Compendium of Theoretical Meteorology

 characteristic height $H$$10^{4}$ m

-The word scales denotes orders of magnitude.
+The term scales refers to characteristic orders of magnitude.
 The goal of scale analysis is to simplify equations.
-Different scales are characterized by different phenomena that typically occur on them.
+Different scales are characterised by the different phenomena that typically occur on them.
 Tab.
-1.3 provides an overview of the time and length scales typically used in meteorology, their names and typical phenomena.
-Some important quantities of the synoptic scale are listed in table 1.3.
+1.3 provides an overview of the time and length scales commonly used in meteorology, their names, and typical associated phenomena.
+Some characteristic quantities of the synoptic scale are listed in Table 1.3.

 Decimal prefixes.